kallaway/100-days-of-code/r1-log.md

 ### R1D12
 Did my daily code wars for javascript and now onto chapter 4 of eloquent javascript Data Structures: Objects and Arrays.
 ### R1D13
 Daily code wars with rock scissor paper function.
 Learned to do p1===p2 return draw.
 Also attended 100devs sunday office hours.
+Going to read arrays and learn more about objects.